 1. Plan ahead.

-An important thing you can apply in the process of writing your proposal is planning it ahead.
+An important thing you can apply in the process of writing your proposal is strategic planning it ahead.
 Making a proposal is no easy task which is why you would have to need a sufficient amount of time to plot it while making sure that you won’t have to revise a lot about it when it comes back to you because this could potentially prolong the stress and drain you in the process, be it physically or your creative juices.
 Sufficient attention must be allotted in the planning of an event and what better way to execute this than creating a timeline where you can focus on which aspects to prioritize?
 You can sneak this into your daily planners or your weekly schedule, assuming that you have enough time to do so.
 While it does not necessarily do anything in the actual proposal, having enough time does wonders as you are able to create an early outline, make initial plans and draft your proposal until it is perfected.

 2. Define your purpose.

 Purpose should not be confused with the objective as the latter is more specific and anchored to what your event aims and your event must aim to be a reflection of your organization as a whole.
 The event’s purpose would then be grounded to the vision of your organization and is likely where your objectives should be inspired from.
 This can provide a clearer direction in where you want your proposal to head.

 This is another tip that does not really do anything in the actual writing of the proposal but more so in the process.
 You cannot formulate an Activity Proposal alone especially when you work in an organization.
 While it is perfectly fine to challenge yourself, planning should be a group activity or one that encourages cooperation and participation from other team members.

 When planning, it is also encouraged that you take into consideration unforeseen events that might be detrimental to the flow of the activity.
 This way, you can provide alternatives in the case where something goes wrong in the actual event.
 Or, you can plan your activities that by themselves can still continue to work even while unexpected changes may occur.